BitTacklr/Projac/README.md

 Projac provides a set of simple abstractions that allow one to write projections targeting Microsoft SQL Server databases.
 It doesn't shove any ```IEventHandler<T>```, ```IHandle<T>```, or ```IMessageHandler<T>``` down your throat.
 Use your own or the ones provided by the framework you're integrating with.

 It stills needs a lot of ironing, but it's a start.
+It's on [NuGet](https://www.nuget.org/packages/Projac/) already.

 ## TSqlNonQueryStatement